 Getting to Lhasa

-Lhasa is the gateway to Tibet and starting point of the majority of the tours in Tibet.
-You can visit it via a train ride from Other provinces of China, and you take flights from other areas of China.
+Lhasa is the gateway to Tibet and the starting point of most tours in Tibet.
+You can visit it via a train ride from Other provinces of China, and you can take flights from other areas of China.
 The Kathmandu to Lhasa Flight is the only international flight in Tibet.

 Train to Lhasa

-Every day there are six to seven trains to Lhasa from all the major gateway cities in China.
-Including Xining, Chengdu, Chongqing, Xian, Shanghai, Guangzhou, Beijing, etc. While most train ride takes about three days for the journey, But train from Xining to Lhasa will take only 24 hours.
+Every day, there are six to seven trains to Lhasa from all the major gateway cities in China, including Xining, Chengdu, Chongqing, Xi’an, Shanghai, Guangzhou, and Beijing.
+While most train rides take approximately three days for the journey, the train from Xining to Lhasa takes only 24 hours.

 Flights to Lhasa

-There are 30 different daily flights from other parts of China to Tibet and two daily flight from Kathmandu to Lhasa.
-The flights are coming in from Chengdu, Beijing, Shanghai, Xian, Xining, Shangri-la, Chongqing and Guangzhou to Tibet.
-The most number of flights are available from Chengdu to Lhasa.
+There are 30 different daily flights from other parts of China to Tibet and two daily flights from Kathmandu to Lhasa.
+The flights are coming in from Chengdu, Beijing, Shanghai, Xi’an, Xining, Shangri-La, Chongqing, and Guangzhou to Tibet.
+Most flights are available from Chengdu to Lhasa.

 High Altitude Sickness and Elevation

-The Elevation of Lhasa City is 3656m above the sea level which makes it one of the lowest city in Tibet.
-While the average elevation of Tibet as a whole is 4500m.
-We also have some areas which are locate at lower elevated than the Lhasa city like Tsedang, and Nyintri area.
+Lhasa city is situated at an elevation of 3,656 m above sea level, making it one of the highest cities in Tibet.
+At the same time, the average elevation of Tibet as a whole is approximately 4,500 m.
+We also have some areas located at lower elevations than Lhasa city, such as the Tsedang and Nyintri areas.

-It is very common for travelers to suffer from the high Altitude sickness upon arrival in Lhasa.
-It might take a day or days to acclimatization in Lhasa.
-For some, it can be severe and for some, it could be little breathlessness while climbing the stairs.
+It is common for travelers to experience high-altitude sickness upon arrival in Lhasa.
+It might take a day or days to acclimate to Lhasa.
+For some, it can be severe, while for others, it may cause a slight breathlessness while climbing the stairs.

-Most Responsible travel agency in Lhasa would start all the tours from Lhasa, as it gives some days in Lhasa City to acclimatize before moving up to the higher elevation.
-Majority of the trip in Tibet will have three days in Lhasa to visit the sight in the city in additional with acclimatization process.
-With us, we provide Oxygen cylinder in the hotel room in an emergency, and 24X7 assistance from the hotel staffs and us ( The travel agency).
-You can always call us if you need help).
+The most responsible travel agency in Lhasa would start all tours from Lhasa, as it allows for a few days in Lhasa city to acclimatize before moving to higher elevations.
+The majority of trips to Tibet will include three days in Lhasa to visit the city’s sights in addition to the acclimatization process.
+We provide Oxygen cylinders in the hotel room in an emergency and 24/7 assistance from the hotel staff and us (the travel agency).
+You can always call us if you need help.

-We would like to recommend visitors to leave the Lhasa city only after the proper adaptation.
-The City has the best medical facilities in the Entire Tibet and best transportation transit if you need to evacuate.
-Which is why it is best to stay in Lhasa until the proper acclimatization.
+We recommend that visitors leave Lhasa only after they have properly acclimated to the altitude.
+The city boasts the best medical facilities in Tibet and the most efficient transportation system for evacuation purposes, which is why it is best to stay in Lhasa until proper acclimatization is achieved.

-There are many locally produced Medicine for the high elevation; Some local Tibetan Medicine.
-But we always recommend all our clients to consult their doctors about the plans to go to Tibet and bring their own medicine.
-We want to suggest you the same.
+There are many locally produced Medicines for high elevation, including some local Tibetan Medicines.
+However, we always recommend that all our clients consult their doctors about plans to visit Tibet and bring their own Medicine.
+We’d like to suggest the same to you.

 Tibet Travel Permit for Lhasa Prefecture

-If you are visiting the Lhasa prefecture, the only permit required is the primary Tibet Travel Permit.
-It usually takes about 12 days to make Tibet Travel permit.
-You will not need any additional permits to visit any regions in this prefecture if you are going further into other regions of Tibet.
-We will have to apply for the additional permit as per the place of the visit during your travel to Tibet.
+If you are visiting the Lhasa prefecture, the only Permit required is the primary Tibet Travel Permit.
+It usually takes about 12 days to get a Tibet Travel permit.
+You will not require any additional permits to visit any regions in this prefecture if you plan to travel further into other areas of Tibet.
+We will need to apply for an additional license at the location of your visit during your travel to Tibet.

-But you must keep in your mind the permit situation is different as per the mode to transportation into Tibet as follow:
+But you must keep in mind that the permit situation is different, as per the mode of transportation into Tibet as follows:

-1. If you are taking a train from other cities in China beside Chongqing.
-You have required only the photocopy of your Tibet permit.
-Hence we will send you a copy in email, and you can make the printout.
+1. Suppose you are taking a train from other cities in China besides Chongqing.
+You have only required a photocopy of your Tibet permit.
+Hence, we will send you a copy by email, and you can make the printout.

 2. For the train from Chongqing to Lhasa.
-The Train station in Chongqing will need to see your original Permit.
-For this, we will have to send you original permit to your hotel in Chongqing.
+The Train station in Chongqing will need you to present your original Permit.
+For this, we will have to send you the original Permit to your hotel in Chongqing.

-3. Taking the flight to Tibet from any part of China, we will need to send your Original Tibet travel permit.
-Any airport in China will require to see your original Tibet travel permit before boarding into the flight.
+3. Taking a flight to Tibet from any part of China, we will need to send your Original Tibet travel permit.
+Any airport in China will require you to see your original Tibet travel permit before boarding the flight.

-4. The permit will be at the border with your tour guide for all the travelers coming from Kathmandu to Tibet.
-If you are taking overland journey from Nepal to Tibet, you guide will be at the China custom at the border port with permit.
-For the flight from Kathmandu to Lhasa, your tour guide will be with the permit waiting for you at the China Custom counter in Lhasa Airport.
+4. The Permit will be provided at the border by your tour guide for all travelers coming from Kathmandu to Tibet.
+If you are taking the overland journey from Nepal to Tibet, your guide will be at the China customs at the border port with a permit.
+For the flight from Kathmandu to Lhasa, your tour guide will meet you at the China Customs counter in Lhasa Airport, holding the Permit.

 Weather / Best Time

-Lhasa prefecture valleys are roughly at an altitude of 3610.
-The central river valleys are warm in summer and in the coldest winter months, the temperature is above freezing during the sunny days.
-The climate is a semi-arid monsoon, with a low average temperature of 1.2 to 7.5 °C (34.2 to 45.5 °F).
-Average annual precipitation is 466.3 millimetres, with 85% falling in the June–September period.
-Typically there are 3,000 hours of sunshine each year.
-It is colder in the northern regions, warmer in the south.
+The Lhasa prefecture valleys are roughly at an altitude of 3,610 meters.
+The central river valleys are warm in summer, and even during the coldest winter months, the temperature remains above freezing on sunny days.
+The climate is semi-arid, characterized by a monsoon pattern, with an average temperature ranging from 1.2 to 7.5 °C (34.2 to 45.5 °F).
+The average annual precipitation is 466.3 millimeters, with 85% of the precipitation falling between June and September.
+Typically, there are 3,000 hours of sunshine each year.
+The climate is generally colder in the northern regions and warmer in the south.

 LHASA WEATHER